Serotonergic Psychedelic Mechanism

 Postpartum Depression

-In August, Reunion announced positive topline results from the RECONNECT Phase 2 clinical trial in postpartum depression (PPD).
+In August 2025, Reunion announced positive topline results from the RECONNECT Phase 2 clinical trial in postpartum depression (PPD).
 The study met its primary endpoint, demonstrating a statistically significant and clinically meaningful reduction from baseline in the Montgomery-Åsberg Depression Rating Scale (MADRS), a key measure of depressive symptoms, as well as a robust safety tolerability profile.
-Additionally, data from RECONNECT suggest that patients reach discharge readiness rapidly, within four hours of treatment, consistent with RE104’s differentiated pharmacology.
+Additionally, data from RECONNECT suggest that patients reach discharge readiness rapidly, within four hours of treatment, consistent with luvesilocin’s differentiated pharmacology.

-Also in August, Reunion announced preliminary data from a Phase 1 clinical lactation study, which suggest that mothers may be able to return to breastfeeding rapidly following RE104 treatment.
-Based on these data, Reunion plans to advance RE104 into a pivotal Phase 3 clinical trial for the treatment of PPD in 2026.
+Also in August, Reunion announced preliminary data from a Phase 1 clinical lactation study, which suggest that mothers may be able to return to breastfeeding rapidly following luvesilocin treatment.
+Based on these data, the FDA granted luvesilocin Breakthrough Therapy Designation (BTD) for PPD.
+Reunion has aligned with the FDA on a registrational path in PPD, and plans to advance luvesilocin into a single pivotal Phase 3 clinical trial for the treatment of PPD in 2026.

 PPD is a major form of depression that is estimated to affect about 15% of new mothers within the first year of giving birth, with nearly 500,000 women in the U.S. diagnosed annually.
 Women suffering from PPD often experience significant changes in mood, appetite and sleep contributing to feelings of hopelessness, lack of concentration, loss of energy, poor self-esteem and maternal disinterest.